ELY3M/elys-filezilla/README.md

 I hate that local pane.
 I wanted only single pane like winscp.
 I added hiding local pane in the setting and ability to hide local pane.
 I know it is more of a code hack.
 you need to restart after and move the old blank pane to left after you checked the hide local pane in the settings.

+added darkmode support for windows.
+Thank you to this fork from Pharaoh2k at https://github.com/Pharaoh2k/FileZilla-Themed-For-Windows

+you must use wxWidgets 3.3.1 and use the patch to patch wxwidget source.

 on windows
 ![FileZilla Client on windows](https://github.com/ELY3M/elys-filezilla/blob/master/screenshot.png)